Who is a candidate for a cochlear implant?

 Who do I call with insurance questions?
 Will my insurance cover hardware and batteries related to the cochlear implant?

 It is always recommended that you contact your insurance carrier directly for questions related to your specific insurance plan.
-Our staff is also available to assist you and provide information.
-Please contact our business office.

 What is an FM system?